Prime (Malibu Comics): Break-Thru

-Prime was ordered to travel to the moon and when he arrive he saw figures of his parents and his crush Kelly trying to control him and was finally convinced to protect the mysterious entity of the moon.
-Various ultras (Hardcase, Choice, Mantra (comics), Prototype, The Strangers and The Solution arrived to the moon in the search of the entity.
+Prime was ordered to travel to the Moon and when he arrive he saw figures of his parents and his crush Kelly trying to control him and was finally convinced to protect the mysterious entity of the Moon.
+Various ultras (Hardcase, Choice, Mantra, Prototype, The Strangers and The Solution) arrived to the moon in the search of the entity.
 Minions of the villain Rex Mundi arrived too and fought Prime.
-Prime almost lost conscience in middle of the battle, but was rescued by Mantra.
+Prime almost lost consciousness in the middle of the battle, but was rescued by Mantra.
 All the Ultraheroes discovered the source of the "Jumpstart Effect" which has been granting people powers all across Earth.
 Alongside other ultraheroes, Prime protected the Entity, a crashed alien starship that was causing the Jumpstart Effect, from attack from Mundi's minions.
 It is soon allowed to return home.

 Prime returned to Earth followed by Prototype.
-In Earth, Prime confronted Dr. Gross again, and was help by the sorcerer Mantra (comics) in the battle.
+In Earth, Prime confronted Dr. Gross again, and was help by the sorcerer Mantra in the battle.
 He was recaptured by Colonel Samuels.
-Worrying about his son, Russell Green, hired the Private Detective Alec Swan, alias Firearm, who infiltrated the army base of Sammuels and rescued Kevin.
-Prime, impressed by Swan, decided to create a new form of his Prime body, similar to Swan, with a scare in the face, calling himself Rogue Prime.
-Defeated, Sammuels took his life.
+Worrying about his son, Russell Green hired the Private Detective Alec Swan, alias Firearm, who infiltrated the army base of Samuels and rescued Kevin.
+Prime, impressed by Swan, decided to create a new form of his Prime body, similar to Swan, with a scar in the face, calling himself Rogue Prime.
+Defeated, Samuels took his life.